 *This post contains affiliate links, see my disclosure policy for more information.*

-- Is it in your budget?
+Is it in your budget?
 I always think about the price of a curriculum, before even looking at it any closer at it.
+You don’t need the shiny new curriculum just because it’s new, or because someone else really likes it.
+There are free resouces out there that you can use.

 I have to keep myself in check because I tend to get a bit carried away, with books in particular.
 Don’t let yourself get caught up in the curriculum frenzy.